Chandra-MARX/marx-test/templates/testindex.rst

    {% for module in modulelist %}{{ module }}
    {% endfor %}

 The code to run all these tests is available and linked below.
+Advanced users may wish to inspect the code of the tests for some more ideas on how to use
+|marx|.
+The code is lightly commented, but not in as much details as :ref:`examples`.
-However, please note that it will not execute as-is on your computer because it depends on the local ``$PATH`` and other environment variables.
-For example, we use `Python
-<www.python.org>`_ scripts to set up a directory structure, download Chandra
-data, initialize `CIAO`_ etc. See `https://github.com/Chandra-MARX/marx-test`
-for the full code to run all tests.
+It will not execute as-is on your computer because it depends on the local ``$PATH`` and other environment variables.
+For example, we use Python scripts to set up a directory structure, download Chandra data, initialize `CIAO`_ etc. See `https://github.com/Chandra-MARX/marx-test`_ for the full code to run all tests.

-Advanced users may wish to inspect the code of the tests for some more ideas on how to use |marx|.
-See :ref:`examples` for a list of well-commented and explained |marx| examples.

 .. toctree::
    :maxdepth: 2